 To facilitate our stock repurchase program, designed to return value to our stockholders and minimize dilution from stock issuances, we may repurchase shares in the open market or enter into structured repurchase agreements with third parties.
-During the three months ended February 27, 2015 and February 28, 2014, we entered into several structured stock repurchase agreements with large financial institutions, whereupon we provided them with prepayments totaling \$200.0 million in each period.
-Upon completion of the agreement entered into during the three months ended February 27, 2015, there was no remaining balance under the previous \$2.0 billion authority granted by the Board of Directors in April 2012.
-In the first quarter of fiscal 2015, the Board of Directors approved a new stock repurchase program granting the company authority to repurchase up to \$2.0 billion in common stock through the end of fiscal 2017.
-The new stock repurchase program approved by our Board of Directors is similar to our previous \$2.0 billion stock repurchase program.
+In the first quarter of fiscal 2015, the Board of Directors approved a new stock repurchase program granting the company authority to repurchase up to \$2 billion in common stock through the end of fiscal 2017.

+During the six months ended May 29, 2015 and May 30, 2014, we entered into several structured stock repurchase agreements with large financial institutions, whereupon we provided them with prepayments totaling \$400 million and \$350 million, respectively.
+Of the \$400 million prepayments during the six months ended May 29, 2015, \$200 million was under the new \$2 billion stock repurchase program and the remaining \$200 million was under the previous \$2 billion authority.
+The prepayment of \$350 million for the six months ended May 30, 2014 was under the previous \$2 billion authority.
 We enter into these agreements in order to take advantage of repurchasing shares at a guaranteed discount to the Volume Weighted Average Price ("VWAP") of our common stock over a specified period of time.
 We only enter into such transactions when the discount that we receive is higher than the foregone return on our cash prepayments to the financial institutions.
 There were no explicit commissions or fees on these structured repurchases.
 Under the terms of the agreements, there is no requirement for the financial institutions to return any portion of the prepayment to us.